aws-ia/ecs-blueprints/examples/graviton/README.md

   *  If you receive the error above, please create the service-linked role with the `aws cli` below.
   * `aws iam create-service-linked-role --aws-service-name codestar-notifications.amazonaws.com`
   * Again, once this is created, you will not have to complete these steps for the other examples.
-* Now you can deploy this blueprint
+* Now you can deploy this blueprint.
+When prompted for `repository_owner` provide the github username where you have forked this repository.
 ```shell
 terraform init
 terraform plan